memorymatching/memorymatching.github.io/planning.md

 - ✅ Shuffle deck, rearrange cards before displaying

 ## Extra Features
-- Local leaderboard using localStorage, show placeholder text when no entries to display, ensure placeholder shown even if user deletes all entries without reloading page
+- Local leaderboard using localStorage
+    - Show placeholder text when no entries to display, ensure placeholder shown even if user deletes all entries without reloading page
     - Sort leaderboard by points?
-Differentiate which was the last game played on game over screen, special bkgd for top 3 (if applicable)
+    - Differentiate which was the last game played on game over screen, special bkgd for top 3 (if applicable)
     - Migrate to server later
 - Sounds
     - Cards flipping
     - Succesful matches